aws/aws-cdk/packages/aws-cdk-lib/aws-elasticloadbalancingv2/README.md

 When using this algorithm, Automatic Target Weights (ATW) anomaly mitigation can be used by setting `enableAnomalyMitigation` to `true`.

+Also you can't use this algorithm with slow start mode.

 For more information, see [Routing algorithms](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html#modify-routing-algorithm) and [Automatic Target Weights (ATW)](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html#automatic-target-weights).

 ```ts